 What to Wear & What Will Happen

 We work without a receptionist.
-When you arrive the door will be open but we might not be able to greet you personally if we’re with a client.
-Please just find your way through to the waiting room at the back of the building and make yourself comfortable.
+When you arrive the door will be open but we might not be able to greet you personally.
+Please find your way through to the waiting room at the back of the building and make yourself comfortable.
 We will come and find you as soon as we are clear.

 Health History Questions

-We might ask questions about your full health history (including female gynaecological health eg regularity of periods, previous pregnancies, self examination etc) This is because we work to very high standards, taking responsibility for your full health.
+We might ask questions about your full health history (including female gynaecological health eg regularity of periods, previous pregnancies, self-examination etc) This is because we work to very high standards, taking responsibility for your full health.
 So please rest assured we have your best interest at heart.
-If you are not sure why a question is relevant please feel free to ask.
+If you are unsure why a question is relevant please feel free to ask.